-This article is based on a class given by the International Director of New Acropolis, Delia Steinberg Guzmán, in November 2015.
+This article is based on a class given by the Honorary President of International Organisation New Acropolis, Delia Steinberg Guzmán, in November 2015.
 In it she explained that there are three levels through which human consciousness develops, by which we can come to understand ourselves and others better.
 These three concepts are not unfamiliar to most of us, but there is a need to clarify their meanings and how they relate to one another.

 Morality is about discerning between what is good and what is not good and about choosing between them.
 Its aim is to bring us closer into harmony with the laws of nature.
 However, throughout time moral values change, so how can we define anything as “good” and “not good” or “evil”?
 They are both subjective and can change depending on time, geography, etc. On the other hand, as we can see if we do a comparative study of philosophies, there are timeless values, such as “treat others as you would like to be treated yourself,” that have always existed, even if they have been violated a million times.
 These timeless values are part of our higher nature.
 So the purpose of morality is to come closer to our higher nature through the practice of timeless values.

 How can we practise the timeless values?
 By developing our virtues.
 Etymologically the roots of the word “virtue” come from “vir”, which means vigorous, strong: it refers to strength of character, inner power.

 The second level is philosophy, which allows us to distinguish between truth and illusion.
 Its aim is to lead us to truth, to wisdom.